lbragile/TabMerger/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Suggesting a Feature/Enhancement
 about: Use this template to suggest a new feature or enhancement for TabMerger.
-title: "[FEATURE]: Feature/Enhancement Description"
+title: "feat: Feature/Enhancement Description"
-labels: enhancement
+labels: feat
 assignees: lbragile
 ---